mps-youtube/yewtube/README.md

 -   **No Youtube API Key required**
 -   **Run audio in VLC with no GUI**

+See complete and up-to-date changelog [here](https://github.com/iamtalhaasghar/yewtube/blob/master/CHANGELOG.md).

-These features are still inherited from [mps-youtube](https://github.com/mps-youtube/mps-youtube)
+These features are still inherited from [mps-youtube](https://github.com/mps-youtube/mps-youtube).
 -   Search and play audio/video from YouTube
 -   Search tracks of albums by album title
 -   Search and import YouTube playlists